 We believe that all members of the school have a right to work in an environment where they feel happy and secure and are able to work to the best of their ability.
 The school expects considerate behaviour towards others and provides and promotes guidelines for positive behaviour to be followed in order to achieve this.

-Our School’s Golden Rules
+Our School’s Ethos

 Although there are a few school rules, the ones below are important to establish good relationships between children and adults in school.
 They are the school’s five golden rules.
 The rules are displayed in the main entrance and similar classroom rules will be in each class.
 All children and parents are asked to sign the ‘Home School Child Agreement’ to say that they agree with and support the rules.